TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 | `CHA` | 25    |    +6    |        YES        |

 Dragon Save DC: 8 + prof + DEX =

+- To avoid Friday's stats becoming nearly equal across the board, her highest physical stat must always be less than or equal to her lowest mental stat.
+  - Friday is presently in violation of this rule.
+This will need to be corrected with the ASI at level 15.

 ## Proficiencies